rambodrahmani/qemu_linux_kernel/README.md

 loader in random-access memory (RAM).
-The computer first executes a relatively small program stored in read-only memory (ROM) along with a small amount of needed data, to access the nonvolatile device or devices from which the operating system programs and data can be loaded into RAM.The small program that starts this sequence is known as a bootstrap loader, bootstrap or boot loader.
+The computer first executes a relatively small program stored in read-only memory (ROM) along with a small amount of needed data, to access the nonvolatile device or devices from which the operating system programs and data can be loaded into RAM.
+The small program that starts this sequence is known as a bootstrap loader, bootstrap or boot loader.
 This small program's only job is to load other data and programs which are then executed from RAM.